caiomcoliveira/bayer-tech-chal/farmer-back/readme.md

 {name: 'example', address: {address: 'aaa', street: 'bb', country: 'cc', state: 'dd'}, document: {documentNumber: '11111', documentType: 'F'}}.

 Since this endpoint wasn't required, I didn't do any validations on it.

+Cors package was used to make it easier to run the applications without having to rely on proxies.